-The fluff and buff, which I advocate in 10/20/Life is a lighter BB type day that I suggest you move at a fast pace and get a nice pump.
+The fluff and buff, which I advocate in 10/20/Life, is a lighter BB-type day that I suggest you move quickly and get a nice pump.
 Experiment with this as your 4th training day.
-This can be used to build up endurance, attack weak points, or even just a recovery workout that helps you move some blood around.
-The pace is fast, and the full workout shouldn’t take longer than 20min or so.
-I also highly suggest that you do some form of cardio for general health i.e. walking 4-5x per week, pulling the sled after every session and or attacking your core with the McGill big 3 every day.
+This can build endurance, attack weak points, or even a recovery workout that helps you move some blood around.
+Again, the pace is fast, and the entire workout shouldn’t take longer than 20min or so.
+I also highly suggest that you do some form of cardio for general health, i.e., walking 4-5x per week, pulling the sled after every session, and attacking your core with the McGill big three every day.

 Rest Periods and Offseason Preparation

-Offseason would be the time to experiment with everything in general and test yourself at different paces to see what works best for you.
-In the offseason aka your building phase, I suggest you develop a balanced combination of a strength base, endurance, and overall health.
-Achieving this balance is what will set you up for long-term success, and this approach has stood the test of time.
+The offseason would be the time to experiment with everything and test yourself in different places to see what works best for you.
+In the offseason, aka your building phase, I suggest you develop a balanced combination of a strong base, endurance, and overall health.
+Achieving this balance will set you up for long-term success, and this approach has stood the test of time.
 Preparation supersedes raw ability, so take your offseason seriously.
-This is when you attack weak points, get better overall and create longevity.
+This is when you attack weak points, get better overall, and create longevity.

-I like the idea of moving faster in the offseason, and improving your overall physical fitness, getting through your workouts faster and having time for other things.
+I like the idea of moving faster in the offseason and improving your overall physical fitness, getting through your workouts faster, and having time for other things.
 Don’t treat the offseason like competition.
-Train hard, but spend the time with family, friends, work, and all the other things that might get neglected come contest time.
+Train hard, but spend the time with family, friends, work, and all the other things that might get neglected during contest time.
 This is pretty much a win/win.
 Less time in the gym, more time to do other stuff that you tend to push aside when in competition mode.
-Offseason mentality is get in, be quick, and get it done.
-This is where you will get better at the shit you suck at, not when you’re 3-5 weeks out from your comp, and you discover that you ‘missed’ something.
+Offseason mentality is to get in, be quick, and get it done.
+This is where you will get better at the shit you suck at, not when you’re 3-5 weeks out from your comp and discover that you ‘missed’ something.
 Too late.
-I cannot say how important an offseason is for any athlete, strength or other.
-It’s the time where you get better.
-Both mentally and physically.
+I cannot say how vital an offseason is for any athlete, strength, or other.
+It’s the time when you get better—both mentally and physically.

 Precontest, time to get serious

-There comes a point (everyone is different) where more rest on the big lifts, i.e. squat/bench/dead, is NOT going to help you and could hurt you.
-There are exceptions to this of course.
-Garry Frank, the first man to total 2500, 2600, 2700 and 2800 respectively was known to have MARATHON training sessions that started in the evening and lasted until the wee hours of the morning.
+There comes the point (everyone is different) where more rest on the big lifts, i.e., squat/bench/dead, is NOT going to help you and could hurt you.
+There are exceptions to this, of course.
+Garry Frank, the first man to total 2500, 2600, 2700, and 2800 respectively, was known to have MARATHON training sessions that started in the evening and lasted until the wee hours of the morning.
 His rest periods were extremely long, and he wouldn’t approach the bar until he felt he had recovered 100%.

 This worked well for Big Garry and his crew, no question.
-But many will not respond well to such long rest periods and it could be counterproductive.
-On the other hand – moving too fast can and will hurt your strength if you are going very heavy and not recovered from the set prior.
-Find some middle ground that doesn’t keep you in the gym all day, but at the same time doesn’t make your training sessions suffer.
+But many will not respond well to such long rest periods, which could be counterproductive.
+On the other hand – moving too fast can and will hurt your strength if you are going very heavy and have not recovered from the set prior.
+So find some middle ground that doesn’t keep you in the gym all day but at the same time doesn’t make your training sessions suffer.
 Typically, the heavier the weight and the higher the RPE, the more time you will need.
-And RPE of 8 or 9 will take more time to recover from then 6 or 7.
+For example, an RPE of 8 or 9 will take more time to recover than 6 or 7.

-Just like the offseason, don’t rush through your sessions just to say you are going to get in better shape.
-Sure, pick up the pace, get your fingers out of your training partner’s crotch (literally if you wear equipment such as briefs, you get to know them well) and get under the bar and move some weight.
-Save the faster, more intensely paced work for the end of the day with the more froufrou movements, spoken about above, which will not potentially end your career because you moved too fast through them.
-I would rather see you do EXTRA sets in precontest with heavy weight, than to see you rush through a heavy session in the name of condition or endurance.
+Like the offseason, don’t rush through your sessions to say you will get in better shape.
+Sure, pick up the pace, get your fingers out of your training partner’s crotch (if you wear equipment such as briefs, you get to know them well), and get under the bar and move some weight.
+However, save the faster, more intensely paced work for the end of the day with the more froufrou movements spoken about above, which will not potentially end your career because you moved too fast through them.
+I would rather see you do EXTRA sets in precontest with heavyweight than rush through a heavy session in the name of condition or endurance.

-If the endgame is to compete in powerlifting, strongman or the like, see how much time you get at an average meet between lifts and go from there.
+If the endgame is to compete in powerlifting, strongman, or the like, see how much time you get at an average meet between lifts and go from there.
 A lot of the time, it depends on the pace of the meet, how many lifters are signed up, and how many flights total (a flight is the group of people in or around your class).
-If you’re in a long flight (15 or more) you’ll have a good 20minutes between lifts.
-If in a shorter flight (10 lifters or less) be ready to lift every 10min or so.
-A lot of the time for the shorter flights the meet director will slow the pace down, and take a break to slow things down.
+If you’re on a long flight (15 or more), you’ll have 20 minutes between lifts.
+If in a shorter flight (10 lifters or less), be ready to lift every 10min or so.
+A lot of the time, for the shorter flights, the meet director will slow the pace down and take a break to slow things down.

 The Deal with Competition

 If you like moving fast in training, then move fast.
-If you like moving slower, BSing in the gym and taking your time then do that too.
-BUT – if your endgame is to compete – just know that you are at the MERCY OF THE MEET FLOW.
+If you like moving slower, BSing in the gym, and taking your time, then do that too.
+BUT – if your endgame is to compete – know that you are at the MERCY OF THE MEET FLOW.
 Be ready for both, so adjust your training accordingly.
-I think it’s a great idea to have some days where you have faster paced sessions (not crossfit fast) and some sessions where the pace is slower, much like a competition.
-It all comes down to personal preference and most importantly your NEEDS.
-ALSO: keep this in mind, too: A super heavyweight is not going to keep pace with a 132er in most cases, so let’s not make it complicated, especially when heat/environment, work-loads and volume come into play.
+I think it’s a great idea to have some days where you have faster-paced sessions (not CrossFit fast) and some sessions where the pace is slower, much like a competition.
+It all comes down to personal preference and, most importantly, your NEEDS.
+ALSO: keep this in mind, too: A super heavyweight is not going to keep pace with a 132er in most cases, so let’s not make it complicated, especially when heat/environment, work-loads, and volume come into play.
 Speaking of heat and environment – Team Samson, who I’ve trained with since 2003, just got air conditioning and insulation last year.
-Keep in mind, we train in a metal shed and live in North Florida.
-We have been exposed to the elements for over a decade, so meet day was usually a breeze having air conditioning and the like.
-This was part of our “conditioning” if you will.
+Remember, we train in a metal shed and live in North Florida.
+We have been exposed to the elements for over a decade, so meet day was usually a breeze, having air conditioning and the like.
+This was part of our “conditioning,” if you will.

-There are so many ways to go about this – what I advocate here is just what I’ve used in my career and what I’ve seen work for countless other friends and clients.
-At the end of the day, find out what works for you and make it your own.
-Share with others what works for you, and lets learn from each other.
-After all, this is all a process and we all have goals we want to accomplish.
+There are so many ways to go about this – what I advocate here is what I’ve used in my career and seen work for countless other friends and clients.
+Find out what works for you and make it your own.
+Please share what works for you, and let’s learn from each other.
+After all, this is all a process, and we all have goals we want to accomplish.
 I’m just trying to throw a couple of tools out for you to add to your collection that may help you along with way.